janisdd/vscode-edit-csv/README.md

 ## Known Issues

+- if the source file content changes while the editor is open, the editor will not be updated (e.g. take new content)
+	- if you then apply the editor the source file changes are **overwritten!**

 - `apply and save` an unnamed file will close the editor
 	- this is because the new uri for the new file is not known and for some reason if an extension saves an unnamed file the new file is not displayed automatically